jyoung0613/shop-shop/README.md

 # shop-shop
-refactoring an e-commerce website to allow user to select items into their shopping cart and purchase items or delete them.
+refactoring an e-commerce website to allow user to select items into their shopping cart and purchase items.